Fibrodysplasia ossificans progressiva

 Tin Soldiers Global FOP Patient Search

-To identify every person with FOP who is currently undiagnosed, and get them a diagnosis and on a pathway of care
+To identify every person with FOP who is currently undiagnosed, and get them a diagnosis and the care they need

 International FOP Association

 To fund research to find a cure for FOP (Fibrodysplasia Ossificans Progressiva) while supporting, connecting and advocating for individuals with FOP and their families, and raising awareness worldwide.

 The Chandler Project (TCP) provides those affected with achondroplasia, and other forms of skeletal dysplasia (dwarfism), with the latest in pharmaceutical research and surgical advancements.

 Our mission is to connect families, resources, and the medical community to advance research for a treatment or cure to DDX3X Syndrome.
 Our ultimate goal is to accelerate brain function in individuals affected by DDX3X Syndrome through advances in cell and gene therapy and pharmaceuticals.

 COMBINEDBrain is a consortium for outcome measures and biomarkers for neurodevelopmental disorders.
 We are collaborating to cure rare, non-verbal brain disorders.